-The level of accuracy of the multivariate approach 8.% of patients who developed STDR within a year were correctly identified by the model (sensitivity, 95%CI: .-89.7) and 8.% of patients who did not were correctly identified by the model (specificity, 80.-87.).
-The area under the ROC curve was 0.
-(0.8-0.92).
-The probability of correct classification was 8.%.
+The level of accuracy of the multivariate approach shown by Figure 1 indicates that 85.4% of patients who developed STDR within a year were correctly identified by the model (sensitivity, 95%CI: 80.4-89.7) and 84.0% of patients who did not were correctly identified by the model (specificity, 80.7-87.6).
+The area under the ROC curve (ROC AUC) was 0.90 (0.86-0.92).
+The probability of correct classification was 84.0% (80.4%-89.7%).
 Figure 2 shows the percentage allocated to each prognostic group based on the level of retinopathy at the time of prediction.
-Only of patients who showed no DR at the time of prediction were predicted to develop STDR with a year (i.e., the predicted risk was greater than the selected cut-off for 2% of patients in this group).
-This percentage increased to % for patients who had in one eye only, and to 97% for patients who had in both eyes at the time of prediction.
+Only 1.8% of patients who showed no DR at the time of prediction were predicted to develop STDR within a year (i.e., the predicted risk was greater than the selected cut-off for 2% of patients in this group).
+This percentage increased to 57.3% for patients who had mild NPDR / BDR in one eye only, and to 97.3% for patients who had mild NPDR / BDR in both eyes at the time of prediction.

 Figure 2

+The effect of diabetes type on the classification performance was further explored by conducting subgroup analyses.
+For patients with type 1 diabetes, our model achieved a ROC AUC of 0.81 with optimal sensitivity of 84.3% and 78.0% specificity.
+For patients with Type 2 diabetes, the ROC AUC was 0.90, with optimal sensitivity of 85.6% and specificity of 84.3%.

+Comparison to simple stratification rules

-When we assessed the overall predictive accuracy of the simple stratification rules to identify low and high-risk patients, we observed that if we apply the simple rule that patients with no retinopathy in either eye during a two-year period with two successive annual screening episodes are predicted as not developing STDR within a year, and otherwise as developing STDR (25, 26), the values of sensitivity and specificity 95.2% (92.2, 97.6) and 55.7% (54.5, 57.0), respectively (Figure 3, left panel).
+When we assessed the overall predictive accuracy of the simple stratification rules to identify low and high-risk patients, we observed that if we apply the simple rule that patients with no retinopathy in either eye during a two-year period with two successive annual screening episodes are predicted as not developing STDR within a year, and otherwise as developing STDR (25, 26), the values of sensitivity and specificity were 95.2% (92.2, 97.6) and 55.7% (54.5, 57.0), respectively (Figure 3, left panel).
 Alternatively, if only the level of retinopathy of the screening episode at the time of prediction is considered, and patients are predicted as not developing STDR if neither of the eyes show DR and as developing STDR otherwise (27), sensitivity and specificity are 87.5% (82.4, 92.7) and 79.5% (78.6, 80.4), respectively (see Table 2, supplementary material).
 While the sensitivity drops by about 8% with the second rule compared to the first rule, the specificity increases by 24%, and consequently we observed a significant reduction in the number of screening episodes required (from a reduction of 27% with the first rule to a reduction of 39% with the second rule).
-The probabilities of correct classification were 56.7% and 79.7% for the first and second stratification rules, respectively.
+The probabilities of correct classification were 56.7% (55.5%-58.0%) and 79.7% (78.8%-80.6%) for the first and second stratification rules, respectively.

-Statistical comparisons in sensitivity and specificity between the multivariate approach and the two simple stratification rules while the level of sensitivity of the first rule is significantly higher when compared to the multivariate approach (.% difference, (.,1.7)), the specificity of the multivariate approach was significantly higher when compared to the first rule (2.% difference, (2., 3.)).
-The multivariate approach also showed a significantly higher level of specificity when compared to the second rule (.% difference, (., .)), while the increment in sensitivity by the second rule was not statistically significant at the 95% confidence level (2.% difference, (-0., 7.)).
+Statistical comparisons in sensitivity and specificity between the multivariate approach and the two simple stratification rules demonstrated that while the level of sensitivity of the first rule is significantly higher when compared to the multivariate approach (9.8% difference, (4.9,14.7)), the specificity of the multivariate approach was significantly higher when compared to the first rule (28.3% difference, (24.9, 32.3)).
+The multivariate approach also showed a significantly higher level of specificity when compared to the second rule (4.5% difference, (0.8, 8.2)), while the increment in sensitivity by the second rule was not statistically significant at the 95% confidence level (2.1% difference, (-0.2, 7.4)).

 Figure 3